-The ancient Romans were deeply rooted in tradition and customs, and the wedding ceremony followed a very strict format.
-To Roman families following that structure would have been as important as the legalities of wedding services in Italy are today.
+To families in ancient Rome, following that structure would have been as important as the legalities of wedding services in Italy are today.

 On the morning of the wedding, while the bride's preparations were taking place in her parent's home, her father, two close friends and the priest who would celebrate the marriage would watch for omens.
 Before sunrise an animal would be sacrificed and its entrails 'read', and at sunrise the skies would be watched for storms.

-Only if the omens were good would the wedding go ahead, always in the early morning.
+Only if the omens were good would the wedding go ahead. and it would always be in the early morning.

 The first part of the ceremony was always at the home of the bride's parents.
-It would be decorated with flowers picked from their own garden and with tapestries made specially for the occasion.
+The venue would be decorated with flowers picked from their own garden and, for well-off families, with tapestries made specially for the occasion.

 Roman houses had a large 'atrium' or entrance hall, and it was there the ceremony took place.

-Although the parents of the bride and groom were present, bridesmaid duties in ancient wedding traditions meant that ten witnesses and the matron of honour played the major role.
+Although the parents of the bride and groom were present, bridesmaid duties in ancient wedding traditions meant that ten witnesses and the matron of honour played the major roles.

-Other guests would be, as they are today, friends and family - and to be asked to a wedding was considered a major honour, so invitations were always accepted and wedding parties tended to be quite large affairs.
+Other guests would be, as they are today, friends and family.
+To be asked to attend a wedding was considered a major honour, so invitations were always accepted and wedding parties tended to be quite large affairs.

 Strangely, one person who didn't necessarily need to turn up was the bridegroom.
-Ancient Italian wedding traditions meant that if he didn't feel like attending, a letter confirming his intention to marry was enough.
+Ancient wedding traditions meant that if he didn't feel like attending, a letter confirming his intention to marry was enough!

-The marriage, like the engagement before it, would then be formally and legally sealed with a kiss - this is the origin of the modern ceremony in Italian wedding traditions, which always invites the groom to kiss his new wife.
+The marriage, like the engagement before it, would then be formally and legally sealed with a kiss.
+This is likely to be the origin of the modern ceremony in Italian (and other) wedding cultures, which always invites the groom to kiss his new wife.

 To end the ceremony the couple would together offer a sacrifice - usually a pig - and ten witnesses would sign the wedding contract.

-And here is the origin of the modern Italian culture and customs of the bride and groom feeding each other wedding cake and champagne.
+So, here is the origin of the modern custom of the bride and groom feeding each other wedding cake and champagne.

 Ancient Roman jewelry traditions meant that men never wore wedding rings, and no rings were exchanged at the wedding ceremony.

-As with modern Italian wedding traditions, the formalities of the ceremony would be followed by as full or as limited an event as the families wanted.
-However, this would happen, as it does today, in the form of the wedding reception.
+As with modern Italian wedding traditions, the formalities of the ceremony would be followed by as full or as limited an event as the families wanted and could afford.
+This would happen, as it does today, in the form of the wedding reception.

-The favoured ancient Italian culture and customs related to sacrificing animals is no longer a great idea! - but getting married in June was considered auspicious in ancient Italy, so choose that as the month you marry.
+The favoured ancient Italian culture and customs related to sacrificing animals is not a great idea!
+But getting married in June was considered auspicious in ancient Italy.
+Choose June as the month you marry.

-Hold the wedding ceremony in the bride's parents' house if it's big enough, if possible using their entrance hallway - staircases always make a great entrance feature for a bride.
+Hold the wedding ceremony in the bride's parents' house if it's big enough.
+If it's possible, use their entrance hallway.
+Staircases always make a great entrance feature for a bride.

 If that's not possible, find a venue which has a 'homely' feel.
-A small hotel with a gorgeous entrance hall where guests can be seated for the ceremony is ideal.
+A small boutique hotel with a gorgeous entrance where guests can be seated for the ceremony is ideal.

-Whichever venue you use, decorate it with a very natural flower arrangement - remember the flowers used in ancient Italian wedding traditions would have been wild, and arranged loosely rather than in a huge formal display.
+Whichever venue you use, decorate it with a very natural flower arrangement.
+Remember the flowers used in ancient wedding traditions would have been wild and arranged loosely rather than in a huge formal display.

-Ten witnesses may be a bit much, but however many you have make sure they dress in the same way.
+Ten witnesses may be a bit much!
+However many you have, make sure they dress in the same way.
 See this page about bridesmaid duties for more information.

 You may want to stand by the modern tradition of the father 'giving away' his daughter, and this is still very much the tradition in modern Italy.
 The matron of honour should play a major role though.
-At the very least, with the mother of the bride, she should help the bride to dress on the wedding morning.
+At the very least, along with the mother of the bride, the matron of honour should help the bride to dress on her wedding morning.

 Make sure the bride and groom feed each other cake at their reception, and entwine hands to drink their champagne.